Lena-Kalmikov/Bookstore-Catalogue-Website/README.md

 ## Bookstore Catalogue Website

-The goal of this project was to create a website for a bookstore catalog using ASP.NET Core with MVC architecture.
+The goal of this project was to create a website for a bookstore catalogue using ASP.NET Core with MVC architecture.

 - Back-end: C#.
 - Front-end: JavaScript, HTML, CSS, Bootstrap